-Tariff-Rate Quotas on certain apparel and made up goods--The U.S.- Morocco FTA contains a provision that allows for duty free treatment for certain originating goods (listed in Annex 4-B, page 45 of the Agreement), subject to annual limits.
-Such goods in excess of the limits are subject to Category D staging until January 1, 2011, at which time they will be duty free.
+Tariff-Rate Quotas on certain apparel and made up goods--The U.S.- Morocco FTA contained a provision that allowed for duty-free treatment for certain originating goods (listed in Annex 4-B, page 45 of the Agreement), subject to annual limits.
+These goods became duty-free on January 1, 2011.
 To view the list of goods subject to this provision, please see Annex 4-B, page 45 of Textiles and Apparel Chapter 4 of the Agreement.

 Tariff Preference Levels (TPL)--The U.S.- Morocco FTA allowed for a certain quantity of fabric and apparel that did not meet the rules of origin to come in under a preferential tariff rate.
 These limited allowances for the use of yarn and fabric from a nonparty, referred to as TPL, allowed U.S. fabric and apparel exporters some flexibility in their inputs.
-The TPL was set at an initial level of 30,000,000 square meters equivalent (sme) for the first four years and was reduced over the next six years and eliminated on January 1, 2016.
-Any non-originating goods that exceed the quantity limits were subject to the non-preferential (i.e., MFN) rate of duty.
-Now that the TPL has expired, all trade under the FTA must adhere to the yarn-forward rule of origin.
-The TPL applied to both FTA partner countries.
-The TPL quantities for the U.S.-Morocco FTA are listed below.
+The TPL was set at an initial level of 30,000,000 square meters equivalent (sme) for the first four years and was reduced over the next six years.
+The TPL was eliminated (expired) on January 1, 2016.
+All trade under the FTA must adhere to the yarn-forward rule of origin.
 (See Article 4.3, par.
 9-11, page 6 of Textiles and Apparel Chapter 4 of the Agreement for more details).

 Limited Cumulation for Cotton--The FTA also contains a special allowance for U.S. and Moroccan industries to use cotton fibers from least-developed sub-Saharan African countries.
 Preferential tariff treatment is allowed for certain textile and apparel goods (listed in Annex 4-A of the Agreement) that do not meet the rules of origin, but contain cotton fiber, classified in HS heading 5201.00, that originates in one or more of the least developed sub-Saharan African countries designated in Article 6 of the Bulletin Officiel, No. 4861 bis -6 chaoual 1421 (1.2001), certains pays d'Afrique, as of the date of the entry into force of this Agreement.
 Goods containing such cotton and provided that the cotton fibers are carded or combed in the territory of a Party or of a designated least developed country may be accorded preferential tariff treatment up to 1,067,257 kilograms annually.